-5.3.1 A walkover survey of the site was undertaken on the 17th April 2018.
+- 5.3.1 The site has been visited a number of times in 2018 and 2019.
 The PDA comprises of a number of school buildings of various ages, surrounded by hardstanding for recreation such as tennis courts, multi-use games area, paths, access roads and parking.
-There are grassed to the north and south of Hatton House as well as the garden that belongs to the Lourdes Nursing Home and areas of playing fields.

-- 5.3.2 Surrounding the PDA is a 19th century brick wall of varying height, which has been punctured in places for access.
+There is a treed grassed area to the north and south of Hatton House as well as the garden that belongs to the Lourdes Nursing Home and areas of playing fields. - 5.3.2 Surrounding the PDA is a 19th century brick boundary wall of varying height, which has been punctured in places for access.
 However, the wall facing Canterbury Road at the northern end is of flint.
-The PDA is mainly screened from the road by trees and hedges. - 5.3.3 The site buildings are used by the college but also other buildings are solely used by Ursuline Convent being the nursing home and the Brescia Community houses to west of the nursing home.
-These areas were not visited. - 5.3.4 There are two Grade II listed buildings within the PDA assessment area.
-(Table 2).However, St Michaels is c.440m from the site.
-Within the PDA is Hatton House (TR 36 NW 1014), which is a Grade II listed building dating to the late 19th century. - 5.3.5 In addition to the above, curtilage should be considered in relation to the Convent building (Block C).
-The consideration of the listed building, in this case Hatton House, may extend to other structures within the curtilage of the primary structure.
-It is attached to Hatton House and being of 1910 in date it is before the 1948 cut-off under the legislation.
+The PDA is mainly screened from the road by trees and hedges.

+- 5.3.3 The site buildings are used by the college but also other buildings are solely used by Ursuline Convent being the nursing home and the Brescia Community houses to west of the nursing home.
+These areas were not visited. - 5.3.4 There are two Grade II listed buildings within the PDA assessment area (Table 2).
+However, St Michaels is c.440m from the site.
+Within the PDA is Hatton House (TR 36 NW 1014), which is a Grade II listed building dating to the late 19th century.
+Given the distance of St Michael's from the PDA, this heritage asset will not be considered further. - 5.3.5 In addition to the above, curtilage should be considered in relation to other structures around the Grade II listed Hatton House.